Guides

 7 min read

-- Lexile vs. DRA vs. Guided Reading — comparing reading-level systems
+- Lexile vs. DRA vs. Guided Reading: Systems Compared

 US schools use at least three reading-level systems — Lexile, DRA, and Fountas-Pinnell Guided Reading.
 They measure different things, scale differently, and don't translate cleanly.
 Here's how to read each and convert between them.